-The derivations from the vision, challenges and priorities should become the basis for the monitoring of design and implementation of the key actions that anchors the new urban agenda on Urban Services and Technologies.
+140. The derivations from the vision, challenges and priorities should become the basis for the monitoring of design and implementation of the key actions that anchors the New Urban Agenda on urban services and technologies.

-5.1 Policy design, governance and technologies
+A. Policy design, governance and technologies

-The realisation that urbanisation represents a unique opportunity to be harnessed to support economic growth and social advancement has grown in the last decades.
-This makes it more imperative to acknowledge the diversities in the urban sphere and ensure that governance, planning, design and implementation for urban services are driven by multi-level governance, decentralised local governance, and inclusive, accountable, participatory and people-centred principles.
+141. The realization that urbanization represents a unique opportunity to be harnessed to support economic growth and social advancement has grown in the last decades.
+This makes it more imperative to acknowledge the diversities in the urban sphere and ensure that governance, planning, design and implementation for urban services are driven by multilevel governance, decentralized local governance, and inclusive, accountable, participatory and people-centred principles.

-Decentralised policies could provide expanded mandates and resources to local governments.
+142. Decentralized policies could provide expanded mandates and resources to local governments.
 However, the gap between allocated responsibilities and the capacities to implement the policies must be aligned to local revenue generation.
 This is a huge challenge for their credibility towards their citizens.

-Achieving good governance requires that local government, civil society and all stakeholders involved in knowledge, industry, technology and finance are given equal opportunities at the same decision-making level for their cities.
-Appropriate legislations, regulations and policies as well as enforcement mechanisms are relevant to anchor and sustain inclusivity, participatory decision making and collective monitoring and evaluation of city development.
+143. Achieving good governance requires that local government, civil society and all stakeholders involved in knowledge, industry, technology and finance are given equal opportunities at the same decision-making level for their cities.
+Appropriate legislations, regulations and policies as well as enforcement mechanisms are relevant to anchor and sustain inclusivity, participatory decision-making and collective monitoring and evaluation of city development.

-The New Urban Agenda framework has to focus on technologies, since it is a crucial element of urban infrastructures and offers many opportunities.
+144. The New Urban Agenda framework has to focus on technologies, since it is a crucial element of urban infrastructures and offers many opportunities.
 The availability of (digital and physical) infrastructure and the use of big data is important for the future development of cities and their ability to cope with challenges.
-As new infrastructure technologies evolve and become increasingly inter-linked, their coevolution needs to be considered holistically if cities are to fully optimise the overall benefits of innovative urban infrastructure systems.
+As new infrastructure technologies evolve and become increasingly inter-linked, their co-evolution needs to be considered holistically if cities are to fully optimize the overall benefits of innovative urban infrastructure systems.5

-In this context international standardization as a crucial condition for scaling and replication can contribute to strengthening the possibilities for the utilization of technology for urban challenges.
+145. In this context international standardization as a crucial condition for scaling and replication can contribute to strengthening the possibilities for the utilization of technology for urban challenges.
 Standardization should be set up in such a way that it sustainably guarantees competition among multiple vendors and systems.
 Therefore, it should be defined to create open infrastructures or open ecosystems.
 Standards should focus on technologies and not behavioural patterns.
 They need to be developed together with all stakeholders relevant for the delivery of urban services contributing to inclusive, safe, resilient and sustainable cities and human settlements.

-Policy learning in a triple helix context approach between science, industry and government is vital.
-Urban infrastructure and technology demand cooperation amongst various stakeholders.
-Next to government, civil-society, private organisations and individuals must be given equal opportunity to develop and apply smart solutions and this involves access to information for all.
-Experimenting with and learning from the social possibilities of new technologies through a 'learning by doing' approach and urban living labs is also required.
+146. Policy learning in a triple helix context approach between science, industry and government is vital.
+Urban infrastructure and technology demand cooperation among various stakeholders.
+Next to government, civil society, private organizations and individuals must be given equal opportunity to develop and apply smart solutions and this involves access to information for all.
+Experimenting with and learning from the social possibilities of new technologies through a "learning-bydoing" approach and urban living labs is also required.

-Smart city concepts can provide inputs into effective urban services and provision.
+147. Smart city concepts can provide inputs into effective urban services and provision.
 However, since cities are unique, a careful integration of the smart city concepts into integrated urban development concepts is required to assure that technology supports people and is fit for purpose.
 This may be guided by an active exchange between cities to avoid mistakes and replicate success.

-5.2 Implementation and finance
+B. Implementation and finance

-Clearly defined financial mechanisms should facilitate local authorities' access to financial resources, attract domestic and foreign direct investment, establish and improve revenue generation and collection systems at sub-national level, and engage in a transparent and productive way with the private sector.
+148. Clearly defined financial mechanisms should facilitate local authorities' access to financial resources, attract domestic and foreign direct investment, establish and improve revenue generation and collection systems at subnational level, and engage in a transparent and productive way with the private sector.
 The need to develop and implement monitoring and evaluation mechanisms to monitor progress and document impacts of spatial plans should also be highlighted.